PurdueCAM2Project/SE4ML/source/supervised/chapter_gradient.rst

 Chain Rule
 """"""""""

-Before explaining how to adjusting the weights, let's review function composition.
+Before explaining how to adjust the weights, let's review function composition.
 Consider that :math:`f(x)` and :math:`g(x)` are functions.
 We can create a *composition of these two functions*.
 For example, suppose :math:`f(x) = 3 x + 8` and :math:`g(x) = (x + 1) ^